vtourraine/mendeleykit/README.md

-# MendeleyKit the Mendeley SDK for Objective C #
+# MendeleyKit — the Mendeley SDK for Objective-C #

 Released: May 2016 (2.1.3)